0

 Broadwater Farm Riots, 1985.

-Photo © Andrew Moore.
+Photo © Andrew Moore, all rights reserved.

 Andrew “The day after Cynthia Jarrett’s death, tension between local people and the police carried on growing, culminating in a riot on the Broadwater Farm Estate.
 By midnight, PC Keith Blakelock was dead from knife wounds and two other police officers had sustained serious injuries.”